gadmiraal/Generative-AI-for-bio-molecule-design-notes/ML related/Ideas.md

 - Building on existing language/diffusion models could be advantageous
 - Ablation maybe for SELFIES and SMILES?
 - Is using 3Di states better then using angles?
+- You can randomize atom ordering in SMILES and not change underlying structure
 ### More fleshed out ideas
 #### Idea 1
 Use ProtGPT2 and fine tune it on the all atom representation in combination with 3Di.
 Then use it to do sequence and structure prediction